The Proposed Changes to CGT and Inheritance Tax for 2024/2025

 In Conclusion

 It is not yet known whether some or all of these recommended changes are going to be implemented in 2024 or beyond.
-It is clear however that once the economy gets back on track, the government is going to be looking for new ways to increase its revenues.
+It is clear however that the government is going to be looking for new ways to increase its revenues.

 Tax increases are never popular with the voters they affect, which is why CGT may be a prime target for increases.
-The burden of CGT does not fall on the majority of UK citizens, with only around 276,000 people paying last year.
+The burden of CGT does not fall on the majority of UK citizens, with only around 394,000 people paying in 2021/22.
 Likewise, with only around 4% of estates currently paying IHT, this may well be considered as a revenue raiser.

 These changes are not guaranteed to take effect and this article is not recommending any particular course of action.
 In most cases, even if all the proposed changes do go ahead, adjustments won’t necessarily have to be made before the next tax year.